Coayer/minutePing/README.md

 ## Configuration

-MinutePing uses a JSON configuration file called `config.json` for its settings.
+MinutePing uses a JSON configuration file called `config.json`.
 For information on each option, refer to the sections below.

-See the `sample_config.json` file for a starter configuration file.
+See `sample_config.json` for a starter configuration file.
 Either copy-paste into a new file called `config.json` or rename to `config.json` and fill in the blanks.

-To test the email configuration is working, set the `send_test_email` option to `true` in the `email` section.
-This will send a test email using the settings from the `configuration.json` file when MinutePing starts.
-It may be marked as spam, so refer to your email provider's documentation on whitelisting email addresses.
+To test the email configuration, set the `send_test_email` option to `true` in the `email` section.
+This will send a test email using the settings from `configuration.json` when MinutePing starts.
+MinutePing's emails may be marked as spam, so refer to your email provider's documentation on whitelisting email addresses.

 ### Configuration file format